GaretJax/pop-analysis-suite/docs/advanced/ppd-reference.rst

 The last building block needed to fully grasp the parsing details is the decoding of scalars.
-It is here that the real work happens, as complex or compound types only arrange scalars in different orders to decode a full structure but don't tell them *how* to decode the single values.
+It is here that the real work happens, as complex or compound types only arrange scalars in different orders to decode a full structure, but don't tell them *how* to decode the single values.

 New scalar types are not needed as much as new complex types, but it can serve to better understand the whole parsing process as well.
 Furthermore it